mmxw/breaking-bad/readme.md

 # Project Two - Breaking Bad

-Software Engineering Immersive: Project 3 (Group Project)
+Software Engineering Immersive: Project 2 (Pair Project)

 This was a pair project assigned for the Software Engineering Immersive at General Assembly London (Week 5) built with React.js.